-If you have symptoms that aren’t getting better or regressing over time, it may be helpful to get a second opinion.
-Another doctor may be more suspicious of cancer, or the condition may have spread to make it more readily identifiable using testing such as an X-ray.
-You should never be afraid to seek a second opinion if you aren’t getting better or feel your diagnosis may have been incorrect.
+Patients who have symptoms that aren’t getting better or are regressing over time, it may be helpful to get a second opinion.
+Another doctor may be more suspicious of cancer.
+Or the condition may have spread, making it easier to identify.

 Difficulties With Diagnosing Mesothelioma